 A letter of permission from the pastor giving us permission to witness the sacramental exchange of vows is needed.

-A requirment of both the Diocese of St. Petersburg and St. Clement Parish, is your pariticipation in a designated program of preparation for the Sacrament.
+A requirement of both the Diocese of St. Petersburg and St. Clement Parish, is your pariticipation in a designated program of preparation for the Sacrament.
 This preparation includes:

 - An initial interview with one of our parish priests.

 - Taking the FOCCUS survey.
 The survey assists you in knowing each other better and offers valuable insight into your relationship.

 - Subsequent interviews with the priest to include further discussions regarding the Catholic understanding of Marriage, and the scheduling and planning of the ceremony.

 - Journey to Matrimony - an extended one day program offered on designated Saturdays throughout the year.
 It is the preferred preparation program for those marrying for the first time.
 This comprehensive experience uses various presentation methods with the goal of enriching and enhancing the remainder of the couple’s engagement.
 It is our hope that Journey to Matrimony will also provide a firm foundation on which couples can build their future as they prepare to enter the Sacrament of Marriage and spend a lifetime together.
 Click HERE for more information.

 All weddings at St. Clement are scheduled on a first come, first served basis, usually on Saturdays at 1:00 p.m.
 Only the parish priest sets the date once the necessary paper work is completed.

 To start the process, please all the parish office to speak with a priest to schedule your first appoinment.